vishi24/beckn-sandbox/README.md

 ## Features

-1. This sandbox currently using only mock responses.
+1. This sandbox currently uses only mock responses.

 ## Upcoming Features